UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 - Interpret the output of a classifier.
 - Compute, by hand, the straight-line (Euclidean) distance between points on a graph when there are two predictor variables.
 - Explain the $K$-nearest neighbor classification algorithm.
-- Perform $K$-nearest neighbor classification in R using `tidymodels`.
+- Perform $K$-nearest neighbor classification in Python using `scikit-learn`.
-- Use a `recipe` to preprocess data to be centered, scaled, and balanced.
+- Use `StandardScaler` to preprocess data to be centered, scaled, and balanced.
-- Combine preprocessing and model training using a `workflow`.
+- Combine preprocessing and model training using `make_pipeline`.

 +++

 ## The classification problem

 In many situations, we want to make predictions \index{predictive question} based on the current situation as well as past experiences.
 For instance, a doctor may want to diagnose a patient as either diseased or healthy based on their symptoms and the doctor's